grumpy-systems/website/content/posts/2025/extending-a-ups-with-a-power-station.md

 generator can't reach.

 Second, this solves all the problems with communication.
-In an outage, the power station will transfer to it's internal battery and power the other UPS and the load.
+In an outage, the power station will transfer to its internal battery and power the other UPS and the load.
 Once the power station is dead the lead battery will take over and report a normal grid outage to whatever software you use.
 Once those batteries are low, you can trigger a normal shutdown as you did before.